davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 2. After receiving the above input, create a default extendible hash index, with global index ($$i$$) and local index ($$j$$) initialized to 0, which means you will have $$2^i = 1$$ entry in your global index that points to the sole local bucket, which is empty.

 3. Your program should now wait for instructions of the following format:
     - `i <x>` Inserts the key `x` given as a binary string, such as `"i 11010"`, which prints `SUCCESS` or `FAILED`.
+A key can go anywhere in the bucket, as long as there's room for it.
 An insert fails if `x` already exists in the hash index.
 An error should be printed if the length of this bit-string exceeds the `key length` specified in the command prompt.
     - `s <x>` Searches the index for key `x`, given as a binary string.
 Prints `x FOUND` or `x NOT FOUND`.
 An error should be printed if the length of this bit-string exceeds the `key length` specified in the command prompt.
     - `p` Prints out your extendible hash index (you must abide by the format given below.)
     - `q` Exits the program.